May 19th, North Carolina

 The trail went up and down, but mostly up today.
 The final peak was Chetoah Bald.
 There was a nice view and I might have camped up there for the sunset, but there was no water source nearby.

 So I just continued down the other side for another half hour to Sassafras Gap Shelter.
-It was close to the trail and had a nice water source so I was surprised to be the only one there.
+It was close to the trail and had a nice water source.
+I was surprised to be the only one there.

-I did the camp routine while shooing and swatting some little gnat-like bugs (midges?) that follow you around and, if left alone, eventually bite you.
-So, after dinner I walked away from my hammock then ran back to ditch them and quickly got in and closed the bug net.
+I did my camp chores and routine while shooing and swatting some little gnat-like bugs (midges?) that follow you around and, if left alone, eventually bite you.
+So, after dinner I walked away from my hammock, ran back toward it to ditch them, then quickly got in and closed the bug net.